spicelang/spice/docs/docs/language/functions.md

 title: Functions
 ---

 Spice distinguishes strictly between functions and procedures.
-Functions are used to calculate something from a given input.
+Functions are used to return something, that was calculated from a given input.
 Other than procedures, functions must have a return value.
-The paradigma here is, that a function calculates and returns something whereas a procedure executes some action.
+The paradigma here is, that a function calculates and returns something whereas a procedure executes some action without a result.

 Functions in Spice can be defined like this:
 ```spice